ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 } while ( x < 40 );   // condition
 ```
 In the above code, x is already greater than 40, so the condition in the while parenthesis will evaluate to false.
-Regardless, one line will be drawn since  the block containing that command occurs before the test condition.
+Regardless, one line will be drawn since the block containing that command occurs before the test condition in `do` block.

 ### `for()`

 You usually need 3 elements for a `while` and `do...while` loop.
 1. a counter
-2. condition
+2. a condition
-3. update
+3. an update

 The `for` loop combines all three of these elements within the statement declaration, each separated by a `;`.